 Our governance policies are grouped into four categories, each serving a distinct purpose.
 The four categories are:

 - Governance Culture: the expectations the Board of Trustees has for individual and collective behavior

 - Board/Chief Superintendent Relationship: the Board has defined in policy how authority is delegated to the Chief Superintendent, and how the Chief Superintendent's performance will be evaluated.

 - Operational Expectations: These policies describe the actions and decisions the Board would find either absolutely necessary or totally unacceptable.

 - Results: These are our statements of outcomes for each student in our district.

 Administrative regulations (or ARs) are the Chief Superintendent’s regulations and guidelines for the work done by the CBE.

 Student success is at the centre of all our decisions.
-Achieving student success requires commitment from every part of the CBE community – employees, students, parents, industry leaders and government.
+Achieving student success requires commitment from every part of CBE's community – employees, students, parents, industry leaders and government.
 It requires a vision of what success looks like for each student and a plan for how we get there.

-Our Three-Year Education Plan guides our work and connects each CBE employee to our ultimate goal of student success.
-Everything we do to support students falls under four categories within this plan; personalize learning, build professional capital, steward our resources and engage our public.
-Our plan is also aligned with the direction of Alberta Education and the values of opportunity, fairness, citizenship, choice, diversity and excellence.
+Our Education Plan guides our work and connects each employee in CBE to our ultimate goal of student success.
+Everything we do to support students falls under four categories within this plan; learning excellence, people excellence, collaborative partnership and strategic resourcing.
+Our plan is also aligned with the direction of Alberta Education and the principles of inclusiveness, fairness, diversity, belonging, citizenship, choice, engagement and excellence.